grapevinegizmos/JsonParse/README.md

 => "corn dog  type:  calzone"
 ```

-You can iterate the contents of array within the json document using the each method:
+JsonParse arrays can be interated with the `each` method.
 ```Ruby
 jp.specification.salad.examples.each do |example| puts example.name end`